loxer/GT2roguelike/README.md

 ### charge that phone!
 Juice that old battery back up and keep fighting those annoying pop ups and applications, defing death for just a bit longer :)

+## Projects

+See what we are currently working on and will be added to the game soon